Ida Pfeiffer Professorship

 2022

-In the winter semester 2022/23, the glacial geologist Bethan Davies is as Ida Pfeiffer professors at the Faculty of Earth Sciences, Geography and Astronomy.
-Welcome!
+In the winter semester 2022/23, the glacial geologist Bethan Davies was as Ida Pfeiffer professors at the Faculty of Earth Sciences, Geography and Astronomy.

 Bethan Davies is a glacial geologist at the Department of Geography at Newcastle University.
 She concentrates on the interaction between glaciers and climate over multiple timescales, specialising in ice-sheet and glacier reconstruction in temperate and high latitudes and the glacial processes at the ice-bed interface.
 Welcome!